zim0101/realtime-websocket-notification-poc/README.md

 ## Overview

-This repository contains a proof-of-concept (POC) Spring Boot MVC application with Thymeleaf that demonstrates real-time notifications using WebSocket and Socket.IO.
-The application allows sending real-time notifications to an admin user when a new user registers.
+This repository contains a proof-of-concept (POC) Spring Boot MVC application with Thymeleaf that demonstrates real-time notifications using WebSocket.
+The application allows sending real-time notifications to all admin users when a new regular user registers.

 ## Features